 Net revenue.
 Our product revenue is derived primarily from sales of our Summit, BlackDiamond and Alpine product families.
-Service revenue comprises fees for services relating to the maintenance of our products and, to a lesser extent, from providing installation and training services.
-Maintenance billings are generally deferred and recognized ratably over the service period obligations, which typically range from one to five years.
+Service revenue comprises fees for services relating to the maintenance of our products and, to a lesser extent, from providing training services.
+Maintenance billings are deferred and recognized ratably over the service period obligations, which typically range from one to five years.
 During fiscal 2003, revenue from service fees increased to greater than 10% of total net revenues, requiring us to separately report product and service revenues.

-Product revenue decreased to \$76.8 million for first quarter of fiscal 2004 from \$91.3 million for the first quarter of fiscal 2003, a decrease of \$14.5 million.
-This decrease was primarily due to decreases of \$10.0 million and \$4.8 million in our business in Japan and in the Americas, respectively.
+Product revenue decreased to \$71.5 million for the second quarter of fiscal 2004 from \$80.5 million for the second quarter of fiscal 2003, a decrease of \$9.0 million.
+This decrease was primarily due to a decrease of \$12.3 million in our business in the United States, offset by an increase of \$3.3 million in our business in Japan.
+Product revenue decreased to \$148.3 million for the first six months of fiscal 2004 from \$171.7 million for the first six months of fiscal 2003, a decrease of \$23.4 million.
+This decrease was primarily due to decreases of \$17.0 million and \$6.7 million in our business in the United States and Japan, respectively.
+The decreases in the our business in the United States for the three and six months ended December 28, 2003 was primarily due to continued weakness in demand in the U.S. enterprise networking market overall.
 We are experiencing some erosion of average selling prices of our products due to a number of factors, including competitive pricing pressures, promotional pricing and rapid technological change.
+In addition, in the second quarter of fiscal 2004, we experienced modest constraints in delivery of products.

-Service revenue increased to \$10.6 million for the first quarter of fiscal 2004 from \$9.3 million for the first quarter of fiscal 2003, an increase of \$1.3 million.
-This increase was primarily due to increases in our installed base of equipment and an increase in the number of service contracts outstanding.
+Service revenue increased to \$11.9 million for the second quarter of fiscal 2004 from \$9.7 million for the second quarter of fiscal 2003, an increase of \$2.2 million.
+Service revenue increased to \$22.6 million for the first six months of fiscal 2004 from \$19.1 million for the first six months of fiscal 2003, an increase of \$3.5 million.
+These increases were primarily due to increases in our installed base of equipment and renewal of our service contracts outstanding.

-Sales of products and services outside the United States accounted for approximately 58% of our business in the first quarter of fiscal 2004, compared to 59% in the first quarter of fiscal 2003.
+Sales of products and services outside the United States accounted for approximately 62% of our business in the first six months of fiscal 2004, compared to 60% in the first six months of fiscal 2003.
 We expect that export sales will continue to represent a significant portion of net revenue, although export sales may fluctuate as a percentage of net revenue.
 Substantially all sales transactions are denominated in United States dollars.

 The world economy in general, and the United States economy in particular have experienced a prolonged downturn for information technology products which we believe has adversely affected demand for our products and has made it increasingly difficult to accurately forecast future production requirements.
-While we are seeing indications that the economic outlook in no longer deteriorating, we cannot predict the extent, timing or duration of any improvement in the economies where we sell our products.
+While we are seeing indications that the economic outlook is no longer deteriorating, we cannot predict the extent, timing or duration of any improvement in the economies where we sell our products.
 Further, we expect that our revenue during fiscal 2004 will be significantly affected by the timing and success of the introduction of new products during the fiscal year.